bricewalker/NCAA-2018-Mens-March-Madness/README.md

 <a id='intro'></a>

 ## Introduction
 This is a classification project completed for the 2018 March Madness Kaggle Competition.
-In this project, I have extracted 18 season-based, and 28 tournament-based team-level characteristics from several datasets.
-I used datasets provided by kaggle as well as data scraped from sports-reference.com.
+In this project, I have extracted 18 season-based, and 28 tournament-based team-level characteristics from several datasets using data from 1994-2017.
+I used datasets provided by kaggle, as well as data scraped from sports-reference.com.
 I then engineered several advanced measures and extracted Elo ratings.
 I used these characteristics to predict probabilities for each matchup in the 2018 March Madness Schedule.
-My final model was a soft voting classifier that used KNeighbors, Random Forest, Extra Trees, Logistic Regression, Gradient Boosting, and LightGBM classifiers to predict probabilities for each matchup.
-I also ran XGBoost and Keras/Tensorflow neural network models.
+I then created a well calibrated soft voting classifier that used KNeighbors, Random Forest, Extra Trees, Logistic Regression, Gradient Boosting, and LightGBM classifiers to predict probabilities for each matchup.
+Finally, I developed predictions based on Microsoft's TrueSkill rating system and weighted them with the machine learning model predictions.

 <a id='features'></a>